JHero23/CS-2-Work/README.md

 ## Notice
 Do not copy this assignment as this is for only educational puproses only and growing portfolio.

+## Assignment
+The purpose of this assignment is to experiment and practice basic Computer Science and Engineering fundmanetals.
+Such fundamentals include:
+- Object Oriented Programming
+- Linked List Data Structure.

 ### Acknowledgements
 [Andrew Winslow](https://github.com/andrewwinslow) for allowing me to practice on his homework assignments, supplying main.cpp, lfgqueue.h, player.h, and player.cpp to further my studies as a Computer Engineer.